kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

 ## 1. High-Level Architecture

 The AURORA system integrates **SingularityNET**, AI Services, blockchain-based verification, and IoT data streams into a cohesive decentralized platform.
+All three services are independent of each other and can therefore be used individually.
+However, they are hosted on the same server.

 ### System Overview
 ![Aurora component diagram](https://github.com/kenja-k-k/AURORA-AI-Svr-CO2-Analytics/blob/main/Aurora%20component%20diagram.jpg)